nutanix/Nutanix-Calm-Jenkins-Plugin/README.md

 * Copy and paste the text in the box below into the pipeline script box.
 * Follow same steps to generate the pipeline syntax for **Nutanix Calm Application Action Run**.
   ![](Docs/screenshots/Pipeline_app_action.png)
-* We can use Pipeline script from SCM in Pipeline Definition section
+* We can also use Pipeline script from SCM in Pipeline Definition section
   ![](Docs/screenshots/Pipeline_scm.png)